 Does the object used matter if the act and effect is the same?

 Striking to produce pain is what spanking is.
 The far end anti-spankers argue that hitting is hitting and violence is violence, but I do believe there is a gray area for spanking.
 I have just seen how quickly that can tip over into something more serious.

 On a slow Sunday night in the ED, I once took care of a kid who probably would have chosen a spanking if he could have gone back in time.

 His whole grim-faced family was dressed in their Sunday best.
-The patient had done something naughty just before they were ready to leave for church (their 2nd service of the day).
+The patient had done something naughty just before they were ready to leave for church.
 When threatened with a spanking, he ran and scurried up onto his top bunk bed and wedged his leg between his bed and the wall trying to keep from being pulled down.

 His father got him down and broke his femur in the process.
 His femur.
 That kid was just trying to avoid a spanking and ended up with general anesthesia instead.

 Discipline is hard for ALL parents, whether you spank or not.
 Most grown-ups aren’t very good at self-discipline let alone the disciplined discipline of another human being.
 But, however uncomfortable and imperfect, it is necessary.

 We use time outs and loss of privileges.
 Kharis has, at times, helped me figure out “fair” punishments.
 The consequences she comes up with are usually more harsh than I would have doled out, but her perception of fairness is the key.
 My children require tons of correction and it is exhausting.
 But they know we will never hit them.

 As parents, we already have total control over our children (they can’t drive, get a job, or even turn on the TV for themselves at this point).
 It would seem a mighty abuse of our power (and trust) to resort to physical pain to correct their behavior when there are other options available.
 The bottom line from my perspective is: